Downtown Cleveland: Completed projects

 Relocation of the Cuyahoga County Administrative Headquarters, being developed by Geis Company, is spurring a $200 million mixed-use development at the corner of Euclid Avenue and East Ninth Street.
 The properties involved include the 29-story Ameritrust Tower, the attached 1010 Euclid Avenue building, the historic Cleveland Trust Company Building, and the so-called "P and H" buildings, located on the Prospect Avenue side of the complex.
 Additionally, two parking garages on the south side of Prospect Ave along East Ninth Street will anchor the parking aspect.

 The P and H buildings will be razed and the site will become the home of a new, eight-story Cuyahoga County headquarters building, in which the county will lease for 26 years.
 Building size is expected to be 220,000 square feet.

 The plan calls for creating 210 high-end apartments in the former office tower and part of the building at 1010 Euclid, although portions of the building will be retained as office space in case the county needs to expand in the future.
 A proposed hotel on the lower floors of the 29-story tower is being considered.
 Since 2015, the Cleveland Trust Company Rotunda and 1010 Euclid Avenue ground floor has housed a full-service Heinen's grocery store for downtown residents.

 Residential developments

 Downtown Cleveland had the largest percent population growth in the 2010 Census for the entire city of Cleveland.
-Conversion of old office space into residential is causing the population to continue to climb, along with some new construction.
+Conversion of old office space into residential is causing the population to continue to climb, along with some new construction—totaling over 1500 additional new units.

-Added in 2012 were the Avenue District Luxury Apartments (59 apartments)

-Completed for 2013 included the Langston Apartments (318 apartments), Rosetta Center Building (85 apartments), Hanna Annex Apartments (102 apartments), Embassy Suites hotel into residential at Reserve Square (232 apartments), and 1120 Chester Ave (36 apartments)—totaling 725 new units.

-Under construction and in the pipeline for 2014-2016 are the Truman Building at 1030 Euclid (26 apartments), Park Building and Southworth Building (34 apartments), Schofield Building (55 apartments), 28-story Ameritrust Tower (215 apartments), Flats East Bank Phase II Residential (243 apartments), East Ohio Gas Building at 1717 East Ninth St (223 apartments), 1224 Huron Rd (9 apartments), and 1220 Huron Rd (80 apartments), May Company Building (350 apartments), MT Silver (39 apartments), 1750 Euclid Avenue (217 apartments), Lincoln Building (17 apartments), Garfield Building (170 apartments), and the Worthington Company Warehouse (70 apartments, 13 condominiums), —totaling over 1500 additional new units.